greekfetacheese/zeus/readme.md

 ## Features

-### Zeus is still in early stages, but you can still do pretty much almost all of the most basic operations:
 - **Connect to dapps:** Still WIP, some dapps work well, some don't.
 - **Wallet Management:** Import, export and create new wallets under the same master wallet.
 - **Crypto Transactions:** Send ETH and ERC-20 tokens.
 - **Cross-Chain Bridging:** Bridge ETH between the supported chains using [Across](https://across.to/) (**BNB is not supported**).
 - **Basic Portfolio Tracking:** Monitor your assets with a simple interface.
 - **Swap Tokens:** Swap tokens on the Uniswap protocol (through the [Universal Router](https://docs.uniswap.org/contracts/v4/deployments)).
-- **V3 Liquidity Positions:** Add, manage and remove liquidity on Uniswap V3 pools, still WIP expect small bugs.
 - **Transaction Simulations:** Zeus run local EVM simulations using [revm](https://github.com/bluealloy/revm) to verify transactions before you submit them, what you see on the screen is what you will get.
 - **MEV Protect:** For transactions that are vulnerable to MEV by default Zeus uses mev-protect rpc endpoints (ETH mainnet only).